-Economic interactions, such as the choice of (not) investing in a public good, often happen in groups where individuals are heterogeneous along several dimensions - and know it.
-Some of these dimensions have direct economic implications.
-For instance, a low income or wealth will limit the
+Economic interactions, such as decisions about whether or not to invest in a public good, often happen in groups where individuals are heterogeneous along several dimensions - and know it.

-\We thank Caterina Giannetti and the Sant'Anna EMBEDS center for precious support; we thank participants to the Milan Experimental Coffee for suggestions and comments on the experimental design; we thank Svenja Hippel and participant to the Regulation Research 2023 conference for useful feedback.
-Pietro Battiston acknowledges funding from University of Pisa; Simona Gamba acknowledges funding from PNRR (Piano Nazionale Ripresa e Resilienza), Spoke 4.
+\We thank Caterina Giannetti and the Sant'Anna EMBEDS center for valuable support; we thank participants in the Milan Experimental Coffee for suggestions and comments on the experimental design; we thank Svenja Hippel and participant in the Regulation Research 2023 conference for useful feedback.
+We acknowledge funding from the MUSA - Multilayered Urban Sustainability Action - project, funded by the European Union - NextGenerationEU, under the National Recovery and Resilience Plan (NRRP) Mission 4 Component 2 Investment Line 1.5: Strenghtening of research structures and creation of R&D "innovation ecosystems", set up of "territorial leaders in R&D", and from University of Pisa

 &lt;sup>†Department of Economics and Management, University of Pisa, Italy, me@pietrobattiston.it.
-ORCID 0000-0001-5343-7861 ability to contribute.
-Others do not, but may correlate with economic conditions, such as race or ethnicity.
+ORCID 0000-0001-5343-7861